 - Staff, such as staffing levels, conduct and training.

-In some cases, our inspectors do a follow up visit to find out how the Ombudsman’s recommendations are being addressed.
+In some cases, our Inspectors do a follow up visit to find out how the Chief Ombudsman’s recommendations are being addressed.

 The Chief Ombudsman’s recent reports on prison inspections are also published here.

 The United Nations Optional Protocol to the Convention against Torture and other Cruel, Inhuman or Degrading Treatment or Punishment (OPCAT) is a unique international human rights agreement that New Zealand ratified in 2007.